JoshHargreaves/Job-Description-Generator/README.md

-# Welcome to Job-Description-Generator Community

-AI-Job-Generator is an AI tool to generate job descriptions.
-We welcome contributions and aim to optimise the prompts to produce the best job descriptions while providing an easy-to-use format.

-- Developed-in a few hours so room for improvement
-- Built-in NextJS + Tailwind
-- Using OpenAI
-- Open to contributors
+# Job Description Generator

+A Next.js and Tailwind CSS powered web application that leverages OpenAI to generate compelling, structured job descriptions.
+This tool is designed to help recruiters and HR professionals quickly create engaging job postings with customizable tones and formats.

+## Features

+- Generate creative and engaging job descriptions using AI.
+- Choose between different tones (Story, Formal, Fun) for varied styles.
+- Real-time preview and easy copy-to-clipboard functionality.
+- Built with Next.js for fast performance and Tailwind CSS for modern styling.

 ![Screenshot](/docs/images/index-screenshot.png)